arogozhnikov/infiniteboost/README.md

 InfiniteBoost is an approach to building ensembles which combines best sides of random forest and gradient boosting.

-Trees in the ensemble encounter mistakes done by previous trees, but due to modified scheme of encountering contributions the ensemble converges to the limit, thus avoiding overfitting, just as random forest.
+Trees in the ensemble encounter mistakes done by previous trees (as in gradient boosting), but due to modified scheme of encountering contributions the ensemble converges to the limit, thus avoiding overfitting (just as random forest).

 ## Reproducing research